Rajpratik71/linux-manPages/aspell.md

               Location of language data files.

        --keyboard=<keyboard>
               Use this keyboard layout for suggesting possible words.
 These spelling errors happen if a user accidently presses a key next to the intended correct key.

        --local-data-dir=<directory>
               Alternative location of language data files.
 This directory is searched before data-dir.

        --home-dir=<directory>
               Directory Location for personal wordlist files.

        --per-conf=<file name>
               Personal configuration file.
 This file overrides options found in the global config file.

 ASPELL UTILITY OPTIONS
        These options are part of the aspell Utility and work independently of the library.

        --backup, --dont-backup, -b, -x
               The  aspell  utility  creates a backup file by making a copy and appending .bak to file name.
-This only applies when the com‐ mand is check <file> and the backup file is only created if any spelling modifications take place.
+This only applies when the command is check <file> and the backup file is only created if any spelling modifications take place.

        --byte-offsets, --dont-byte-offsets
               Use byte offsets instead of character offsets.

        --guess, --dont-guess, -m, -P
               Create missing root/affix combinations not in the dictionary in pipe mode.

        --keymapping=aspell, --keymapping=ispell
               The keymapping to use, either aspell for the default mapping or ispell to use the same mapping that the Ispell utility uses.

        --reverse, --dont-reverse
               Reverse the order of the suggestions list in pipe mode.

        --suggest, --dont-suggest
               Suggest possible replacements in pipe mode.
-If false, Aspell will simply report the misspelling and make no attempt at  sug‐ gestions or possible corrections.
+If false, Aspell will simply report the misspelling and make no attempt at suggestions or possible corrections.

        --time, --dont-time
               Time the load time and suggest a time in pipe mode.

        In addition Aspell will try to make sense out of Ispell's command line options so that it can function as a drop in replacement for Ispell.
 If Aspell is run without any command line  options it will display a brief help screen and quit.

 CONFIGURATION
        Aspell  can  accept  options  via  global  or  personal  configuration  files  so that you do not need to specify them each time at the command line.
-       The default global configuration file is /etc/aspell.conf  or  another file specified by option --conf and is checked first.
-The default per user configuration file ~/.aspell.conf located in the $HOME  directory (or  another  file specified by option --per-conf) is checked next and overrides options set in the global config file.
+The default global configuration file is
+       /etc/aspell.conf or another file specified by option --conf and is checked first.
+The default per user configuration file ~/.aspell.conf located in the $HOME directory (or another file spec‐ ified  by option --per-conf) is checked next and overrides options set in the global config file.
 Options specified at either the command line or via an environmental variable override those specified by either configuration file.

        Each line of the configuration file has the format:

               option [value]

        where option is any one of the standard library options above without the leading dashes.
 For example the following line will set the default language to Swiss German:

               lang de_CH

        There may be any number of spaces between the option and the value, however it can only be spaces, i.e. there is no '=' between the option name and the value.
 Comments may also  be  included by  preceding  them  with a '#' as anything from a '#' to a newline is ignored.
 Blank lines are also allowed.
-The /etc/aspell.conf file is a  good  example of  how  to  set these options and the Aspell Manual has more detailed info.
+The /etc/aspell.conf file is a good example of how to set these options and the
+       Aspell Manual has more detailed info.

 SEE ALSO
-       aspell-import(1),  prezip-bin(1),  run-with-aspell(1),  word-list-com‐
+       aspell-import(1), prezip-bin(1), run-with-aspell(1), word-list-compress(1)
-       press(1)

        Aspell is fully documented in its Texinfo manual.
 See the `aspell' entry in info for more complete documentation.

 SUPPORT
        Support for Aspell can be found on the Aspell mailing lists.
-Instruc‐ tions  for  joining the various mailing lists (and an archive of them) can be found off the Aspell home  page  at  <http://aspell.net>.
+Instructions for joining the various mailing lists (and  an  archive  of  them)  can  be  found  off  the  Aspell  home  page  at
+       <http://aspell.net>.
 Bug reports should be submitted via the Sourceforge Tracker rather than being posted to the mailing lists.

 AUTHOR
        This  manual  page  was written by Brian Nelson <pyro@debian.org> based on the Aspell User's Manual, Copyright © 2002 Kevin Atkinson.
 Updated Nov 2006 by Jose Da Silva <digital@joescat.com>, and Dec 2006 by Kevin Atkinson <kevina@gnu.org>.

 GNU                                                                                           2006-12-10                                                                                     ASPELL(1)